BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 int main()
 {
 	int my_lucky_number = 3;
 	// Pass my_lucky_number into add_and_print.
-The value of my_lucky_number is copied
+The value of my_lucky_number is
-	// and value is assigned that value.
-Any changes to value are not received by
+	// copied and value is assigned that value.
+Any changes to value are not
-	// my_lucky_number.
+	// received by my_lucky_number.
 	add_and_print(my_lucky_number);

 	// We can see that my_lucky_number remains unchanged. std::cout << "my_lucky_number is " << my_lucky_number << std::endl;
 }
 ```

+To get around this, if we do want to modify the variable we are passing into the function, we can use pointers.
+Instead of passing the variable itself, we will pass a pointer to the variable.

 #### Arrays and Pointers